yjchojason/ads-fall2023-project2-group6/data/README.md

 # Project 2: Shiny App Development

-### Doc folder
+### Data folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+The data directory contains the data which the group used in the project.
+'DisasterDeclarationsSummaries.csv' contains the original data.
+After data cleaning, 'Disaster_data.csv' and 'MajorDisaster_data.csv' are the datasets which the group used in the shiny app.